Servizio Document Management (obsoleto) Guida rapida all’API Java (SOAP)

 String nodeName = "/Company Home/Test Directory/";

-//Create a new permission
+//Create a permission

 ContentAccessPermission permission = new ContentAccessPermission();